 Toxicology Graduate Major (MS, PhD)

-Minimal prerequisites for admission include one year each of biology, organic chemistry, physics, and statistics.
+Minimal prerequisites for admission include a Bachelor's Degree in chemistry, biochemistry, biology, pharmacy, or other closely related fields, as well as coursework in biology, organic chemistry, biochemistry and physiology.
 Students who do not meet all of these requirements may be admitted if their academic record is otherwise outstanding.
+Prerequisites and other admission requirements can be found on the EMT website.

 Major Code: 9930